maxmapa/projects/README.md

-# Introduction
+# Intro
-This branch consists of Python projects as a part of the coding learning path.
+This branch consists of Python projects as a part of the learning path.

 **Feature 1**
 python_basics (learning to code in Python with different courses on Prometheus: QAAUTO101, PDS101)